Profiles in Philanthropy Header

 Before Barry became a donor, he was a very active volunteer.
 He was referred to the Lehigh Valley Community Foundation by his financial adviser, who noticed that Barry was growing increasingly interested in doing more for the organizations he served.
 His first designated fund with the Community Foundation was earmarked to go to the seven charities that he was personally involved with as a volunteer.

 Since his affiliation with the Lehigh Valley Community Foundation, Barry became more proactive in learning about the needs of the community.
-After reading Dr. Christopher Borick’s Reflections paper, it struck him that there was a great need among people who have no food or shelter, or have limited access.
+After reading Dr. Christopher Borick’s Reflections paper in 2017, it struck him that there was a great need among people who have no food or shelter, or have limited access.

 LVCF helped Barry establish an area of interest fund to support this cause, while providing him the opportunity to participate in the application review process.
 Utilizing the Foundation’s network and knowledge of the nonprofits in the region that address food and housing issues, LVCF sourced high quality grant applications from a diverse set of organizations serving various aspects of the issue.